Timing of the turn-over meeting

 The first “owner” board assumes responsibility and can make changes to condominium operations.

 - must hire an engineer to perform a performance audit.

 - must ensure that any necessary performance audits are completed.
 This must be done between 6 and 10 months of registration of declaration and description

 - must hire an engineer or authorized person to perform a reserve fund study.

 - can seek different contracts for service providers (e.g. cleaning, security, management, maintenance of mechanical components)

 - can cancel a management agreement made by the condo corporation before the owner board was elected and may be permitted to cancel certain other contracts for services, such as security.
 Some cancellations must be done within 12 months and others, such as mutual-use agreements, could require a court application.

 Sometimes the developer doesn’t turn over all required documents.
 If that happens, the condominium can take the developer to court.
 The court can order the developer to provide the documents.
 In addition, the developer could be subject to a fine and may have to pay the condominium’s court costs.

 Quorum is the minimum number of owners that are required by law to be present for the meeting, either in person or by proxy.
 If there is no quorum, there can still be a discussion on a matter, but no vote can take place at the meeting.

-Effective November 1, 2017, the standard quorum for a turn-over meeting is 25% of the owners.
+Effective November 1, 2017, the standard quorum for a turn-over meeting is when owners who own 25% of the units in the condominium corporation are present.
 If the quorum is not reached on the first two attempts to hold the meeting, the quorum is reduced to 15% on the third and on any subsequent attempts.